Azure/postgresql/README.md

 # GitHub Action for deploying updates to Azure Database for PostgreSQL server

 With the Azure PostgreSQL Action for GitHub, you can automate your workflow to deploy updates to [Azure Database for PostgreSQL server](https://azure.microsoft.com/en-in/services/postgresql/).
-You can run a single SQL file or multiple sql files from a single parent folder against your Azure Database for PostgreSQL server.
+You can run a single PL/SQL file or multiple sql files from a single parent folder against your Azure Database for PostgreSQL server.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

 This repository contains GitHub Action for [Azure database for PostgreSQL server](https://github.com/Azure/postgresql-action) to deploy .

-The action uses Connection String for authentication and SQL scripts to deploy to your PostgreSQL database.
+The action uses Connection String for authentication and PL/SQL scripts to deploy to your PostgreSQL database.

 If you are looking for more Github Actions to deploy code or a customized image into an Azure Webapp or a Kubernetes service, consider using [Azure Actions](https://github.com/Azure/actions).